Updated 28 Aug 2023

 Smartphone, tablet, or laptopfor each student (might incur standard data charges if used on a phone)

-- Learning Catalytics access, included free with purchase of Mastering with
+- Learning Catalytics access, included free with purchase of Mastering with a Pearson eTextbook.

 Note: For students who don’t have a device, you can supply a printed PDF version of the module questions.
 In the list of modules for a Learning Catalytics course, click in the row for the module, and then select Create PDF.

 You can explore features, experiment with setup options, and test your delivery (including mobile delivery) before you decide to make Learning Catalytics available to students.